lhafkamp/minor-frisbee/README.md

 });
 ```

-A fallback for if a browser doesn't support SVG:
+A fallback for when a browser doesn't support SVG:
 ```HTML
 <img src="/images/frisbee.svg" onerror="this.onerror=null,this.src="/images/frisbee.png""/>
 ```

-Flexbox fallback:
+For when a browser doesn't support flexbox:
 ```CSS
 @supports not (display: -webkit-flex) or (display: -moz-flex) or (display: flex) {
 }